kydzoster/symbols/README.md

 ## FEATURES

 **Nav Bar**
- The Nav Bar is fixed at all times, includes a logo and links to 'Symbols'-aka index, 'Home', 'Countries', 'Log In' and 'Register' when not logged in, and 'Symbols', 'Home', 'Countries', 'New Symbol' and 'Log Out' when logged in.
+ The Nav Bar is fixed at all times, includes a brand name 'Symbols'-aka index, 'Home', 'Countries', 'Log In' and 'Register' when not logged in, and 'Symbols', 'Home', 'Countries', 'New Symbol' and 'Log Out' when logged in.
 It also collapses on mobile screens.

 **Log In / Register options**